-March brings a new kind of energy to Pigeon Forge—cool breezes, early blooms, and just enough sunshine to make you want to roll the windows down.
-It’s the kind of weather that invites you to slow things down and actually look around.
-This is the perfect time to hop on a trolley, take the scenic route, and enjoy the view without rushing.
+March brings a new kind of energy to Pigeon Forge.
+Cool breezes, early blooms, and just enough sunshine to make you want to roll the windows down.
+It’s the perfect time for Pigeon Forge scenic drives, whether you hop on a trolley, take mountain routes, or enjoy the view without rushing.

 There’s something about this time of year that just feels good.
 Keep reading to find out how to make the most of it in Pigeon Forge.

-Ride the Pigeon Forge Trolley for a Relaxed Tour of the Town
+Pigeon Forge Scenic Drives: Trolley Tours for a Relaxed Town Experience

 One of the easiest and most enjoyable ways to explore Pigeon Forge is by hopping aboard the Pigeon Forge Trolley.
-With over 30 miles of routes and more than 200 stops, the trolley takes you everywhere from Dollywood and The Island to Patriot Park and Old Mill Square—all without the stress of traffic or parking.
-It’s a laid-back, affordable way to take in the town, especially in March when the streets are less crowded and the scenery starts to bloom.
+With over 30 miles of routes and more than 200 stops, the trolley takes you everywhere from Dollywood to Old Mill Square.
+No stress from traffic or parking.
+It’s a laid-back, affordable way to take in the town.
+March is perfect with less crowded streets and blooming scenery.

 Each trolley ride offers a chance to see the charm of Pigeon Forge at your own pace.
-You can hop on and off throughout the day, exploring local shops, grabbing a bite to eat, or just enjoying the ride with mountain views all around.
+You can hop on and off throughout the day.
+Explore local shops, grab food, or just enjoy the ride with mountain views.

 Top Stops Along the Trolley Route You Won’t Want to Miss

-For a quieter ride, try the Foothills Parkway, where rolling hills and panoramic vistas make every mile feel like a postcard.
-As trees start to bud and wildlife stirs, these drives offer a peaceful, refreshing way to experience the beauty of the Smokies without ever leaving your car.
+For a quieter ride, try the Foothills Parkway.
+Rolling hills and panoramic vistas make every mile feel like a postcard.
+As trees bud and wildlife stirs, these drives offer peaceful Smoky Mountain beauty.
+All from your car.

 Cades Cove, about an hour from Pigeon Forge, offers an 11-mile loop through a wide valley with stunning views, wildlife sightings, and preserved pioneer buildings.

-Where to Pull Over: Best Picnic Spots and Photo Ops Along the Way
+Best Scenic Drive Stop-Offs: Picnic Spots and Photo Ops

 Some of the best moments on a scenic drive around Pigeon Forge come when you pull over and soak it all in.
 Head up to the Gatlinburg Overlook on the Gatlinburg Bypass for panoramic views of the Smokies and the town below—it’s a favorite for sunrise and sunset photos.
 For a peaceful break, visit Patriot Park right in Pigeon Forge.
 It’s a great spot to stretch your legs, enjoy a riverside picnic, and watch the trolleys roll by.